ali-moradzade/db-vaccination-center/README.md

 $
 $ # use the command below to run all the scripts needed to create tables, procedures and inserting data
 $ # (note: this command will ask your database password for user ali, remember that our password is 1234)
+$ # please note that this command has not output.
 $ cat database/create_tables.sql database/procedures/*.sql database/testing/insert_data.sql | mysql -u ali -p db_vaccination_center

 ```

-at this momdent all of our tables are created and initialized with the data in `database/testing/insert_data.sql` file.
+At this momdent all of our tables and procedures are created, and database has been initialized with the data in `database/testing/insert_data.sql` file.

 # Requirements for running program
   - mysql-connector-java